 This pre-Prohibition cooler was conceived out of the demand for a zero-sugar drink.
 Composed of gin, lime juice, and soda water, it is both dry and tart but surprisingly balanced and refreshing.
 The lack of sugar allows the botanicals in the gin to really blossom.

 This no frills cooler simply combines tequila with lime juice and soda water over ice.
-This uncomplicated and straight forward formula makes it perfect for pouring to personal taste.
+This uncomplicated formula makes it perfect for pouring to personal taste.
 It is known for its thirst quenching qualities that are ideal for combating bone-dry Texas heat and has since become synonymous with the Lone Star State.

 Affectionately known as simply an LLB, it’s practically a nonalcoholic drink coming in at just 0.2% ABV.
 This cooler takes already refreshing lemon lime soda and adds a few dashes of bitters, hence the name “Lemon, Lime, and Bitters.”
 Its cooling effects are so well endorsed that it’s recognized as the national drink of Australia.